munnep/git_notes/README.md

 11. You have an organization
 ![](media/2021-10-13-13-53-07.png)

-# exercise 4
+# exercise 4: Wrong.

+## Wrong
+I had to do it from organization to personal and then back to organization.
+Below I did it the other way around

 ## Goal
-- create fork repository from avengers main to orgnization superheroes-munnep
+- create fork repository from avengers main to organization superheroes-munnep
-- branch the new fork repostiry to a feature-release using git-cli
+- branch the new fork repository to a feature-release using git-cli
 - make changes to the README.md
 - create a merge to the avengers main repository
 - delete the branch feature-release